Sharper93/SDEV255_FinalProject_Samantha_Madisyn_Nwe/README.md

-# SDEV255_FinalProject_Samantha_Madisyn_Nwe
+# SDEV255_FinalProject_Samantha_Madisyn
-Collaboration Final Project between Samantha Harper, Madisyn Nutt, and Nwe Win for SDEV 255 - Web Application Development.
+Collaboration Final Project between Samantha Harper and Madisyn Nutt for SDEV 255 - Web Application Development.
+Web application that allows students to sign up for and drop college courses and teachers to add, delete, and edit courses.